fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

 Here's what we’ll cover:

 - 📂 Upload a CSV file (tick-by-tick trade data) into an in-memory kdb+ table
-- 🔍 Query the data
+- 🔍 Performing date-based queries
 - 📊 Group and aggregate using built-in operator `xbar`
-- 🧬 Integrate everything with your existing Python codebase
+- 🐍 Seamless integration with your existing Python code — because, let’s be honest, you probably have a lot of it!

 See: [trades_dataset_creator.py](https://github.com/fabiogaiera/transitioning-to-kx/blob/master/intraday_trading_volume/trades_dataset_creator.py)